• Skip to primary navigation

 two photos showing How to Make Naan Bread, the dough before and after rising in a glass bowl

-Portion & roll
+Portion & Roll

-Divide the dough into 10 equal pieces.
-Note: If you love making bread and don't have a food scale I highly recommend purchasing one.
+If you love making bread and don’t have a food scale I highly recommend purchasing one.
 I always weigh the dough to ensure that the pieces are uniform.
-I use this Vitamix food scale, but other food scales ($11) work just as well!

 Cook